Gerardo L. Munck: Academic research

 Munck is also known for his research in the field of the science of knowledge and his oral histories of leading scholars in political science and comparative politics.

+Democracy

+One of Munck's recurring research interests has been democracy.
+He has written on the conceptualization and measurement of democracy, and on the theorization of democracy.

 The conceptualization and measurement of democracy

 Munck's award winning article with Jay Verkuilen “Conceptualizing and Measuring Democracy" (2002) introduced a widely used distinction between issues of conceptualization, measurement, and aggregation.
-In work with Jørgen Møller and Svend-Erik Skaaning (2020), Munck elaborated this framework and argued that, "counter to an empiricist approach to measurement," attention should be placed "squarely on theoretical concepts" and "the link between theoretical concepts and measures."
+In his book Measuring Democracy (2009) and in an article work with Jørgen Møller and Svend-Erik Skaaning (2020), Munck elaborated this framework and argued that, "counter to an empiricist approach to measurement," attention should be placed "squarely on theoretical concepts" and "the link between theoretical concepts and measures."

-The state and democracy

-Munck, in his work with Sebastián L. Mazzuca, has advanced the argument that the process of state formation, and the resulting level of state capacity, affects the process of democratization as well as the quality of democracy.
-In A Middle-Quality Institutional Trap: Democracy and State Capacity in Latin America (2020), Mazzuca and Munck maintain that "States can make democracy and democracy can make States," but that they do so "only under certain macroconditions, which trigger the causal mechanisms that make the State–democracy interaction a virtuous cycle."
-They compare advanced democracies to Latin America and show that "in Latin America, the State–democracy interaction has not generated a virtuous cycle."
-They explain the poor quality of Latin American democracies in terms of various factors, including the legacy of state formation in the nineteenth century.